chaihf/BFS-OpenMP/README.md

 BFS-OpenMP
 ==========
+Assignment 3 of 15-618 Parallel Computer Architecture and Programming

-Using OpenMP to optimize BFS:
+Using OpenMP to optimize Breadth First Search including:
+Bottom-up BFS
+Top-down BFS
+Hybrid(Bottom-up and Top-down) BFS